Discover what makes an effective picture book for children and practice making your own, with our six-day summer school at Cambridge School of Art.

 Sophie Burrows is an author, illustrator and comics creator.
 She is a graduate of the MA in Children’s Book Illustration at Cambridge School of Art.
 During her studies, she won the V&A Illustration Award for Student Illustrator of the Year with her graphic short story Crushing.
 Her illustration work has been published internationally, and her debut picture book as author/illustrator, Ig Pig & Og Frog! is out in April 2020 with David Fickling Books.
 She also works as an associate lecturer on the MA in Children’s Book Illustration, and is currently developing her next picture book and her first graphic novel.
 You can follow Sophie on Instagram and Twitter.

 NB Accommodation can be booked for this course at £300 for seven nights.
 Rooms are limited and will be offered on a first-come, first serve basis.
 The following cancellation fees apply:

-Anyone with an interest in children's illustration, in children's books and in creating a picture book over a week.
+Anyone with an interest in children's illustration, with a passion for children's books, and in creating picture book over a week.

 At Cambridge School of Art, we combine the traditions of our past with the possibilities afforded by the latest technologies.